-I think there’s something a touch romantic and ever so relaxing about rail journeys.
-Gliding serenely through mountains, lakes, deserts and cities offers the voyeur in all of us a momentary glimpse into passing worlds.
-By train, you have plenty of time to quietly observe, wonder and imagine as you journey.
+There’s something a touch romantic and ever so relaxing about rail journeys.
+Gliding serenely through mountains, lakes, deserts and cities offers the voyeur a momentary glimpse into passing worlds.
+By train, you have plenty of time as you travel to quietly observe, wonder and imagine.

-Crossing Russia by train is a once-in-a-life-time adventure and there are 3 different routes to consider.
-You can take the Trans-Siberian train from Moscow to Vladivostok; the Trans-Manchurian train from Moscow to Beijing via Harbin or the Trans-Mongolian train from Moscow to Beijing via Mongolia – as Sarah has blogged.
+Crossing Russia by train is a once-in-a-lifetime adventure, and there are three different routes to consider.
+You can take the Trans-Siberian train from Moscow to Vladivostok; the Trans-Manchurian train from Moscow to Beijing via Harbin or the Trans-Mongolian train from Moscow to Beijing via Mongolia – as Sarah blogged.

 Journey time: 2 days (45 hours).
-Allow 7-10 days to hop off the train to check out Hue, Hoi An (30km from Da Nang), and Nha Trang.
+Allow 7-10 days to hop off and see Hue, Hoi An (30km from Da Nang) and Nha Trang

 As far as luxury train experiences go, Belmond’s Eastern & Oriental Express is near the top of the list.
-They operate 9 routes in total, the most popular of which is between Singapore and Bangkok; the route Laura took for her honeymoon.
-Prepare for sheer luxury including your own cabin with en suite bathroom and beds that convert into sofas during the day so you can relax in your own private space.
+They operate nine routes in total, the most popular of which is between Singapore and Bangkok; the route Laura took for her honeymoon.
+Prepare for sheer luxury including your cabin with en-suite bathroom and beds that convert into sofas during the day so you can relax in your private space.

 Leaving Bangkok, you’ll head north towards Kanchanaburi.
 When you wake, there’s time for a guided tour to the Bridge over the River Kwai, before re-joining the train for lunch and dinner.
 The next morning, you’ll find yourself in Kuala Kangsar, Malaysia and after breakfast in bed, you can head out for a tour of the Grand Mosque.
 After live music and your final dinner on board, go to sleep and awaken in Singapore where your journey is complete!

 A JR pass opens up the country’s rail network and allows you to cover plenty of distance in a short time, as you can buy a pass for 7, 14 or 21 days with unlimited travel.
-With just a week to explore, you could be discovering Tokyo’s Electronics Town, overnighting in a ryokan in the foothills of Mt Fuji or speeding over to Kyoto, Hiroshima or the Japanese Alps.
+With just a week to explore, you could be discovering Tokyo’s Electronics Town, overnighting in a ryokan in the foothills of Mt Fuji or speeding over to Kyoto or Hiroshima.

 Journey time: 65 hours one-way, 3 nights on the train and 3 stops.